amaan-x8/travel-planning-agent/README.md

 - **If the total cost exceeds the budget**, triggers a retry loop with tighter constraints (lower price ceilings, alternate dates, budget carriers)
 - Returns a ranked travel plan with a day-by-day itinerary

-- parses user intent and extracts constraints
-- dispatches tasks to specialist agents
-- searches hotels and flights in parallel
-- combines results into viable trip options
-- optimizes for budget, quality, and user preferences
-- returns a ranked travel plan with alternatives
 ---

 ## System Architecture